jsy1218-zz/cypa-yeps-website/README.md

 >Note: this feature is available with `react-scripts@0.2.0` and higher.

 >Note: For custom domain deployment, it assumes that the domain has been purchased with the DNS provider.
-Currently, www.yeps-seattle.com is not purchased yet.
+Currently, http://www.globalcypa.org/ is the primary full qualified domain name, and we plan to register secondary domain name on top of it, e.g. http://yeps.globalcypa.org/

 >Note: If you want to test with remote server instead of local, but do not want to deploy to Production directly, it is recommended to folk from this branch, and create a github site under your own user name.